Possessive Pronouns and Determiners in English Grammar

 Pronoun mine yours his hers its ours yours theirs

-My name is Polly and I am looking for my hat.
+My name is Sam and today is my birthday.